Tucker Name Meaning: Origin, History, & Significance

 Tucker in Irish

 The Irish language, Gaeilge, does not have a direct translation for the name Tucker.
 However, the Irish word for cloth is “cló,” whiich is similar to the German word Tucher.
-The Irish language has a rich history of surnames that are derived from occupations, and it is possible that the name Tucker has Irish roots as well.
+The Irish language has a rich history of surnames that are derived from occupations, & it is possible that the name Tucker has Irish roots as well.

 Historical Context of Tucker